Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

 \section{Predictive Uncertainty in NLG}

-To introduce predictive uncertainty in NLG, we start by providing the necessary background on language models and their use in NLG.
-In Sec.~\ref{sec:proper_scoring_rules} we then elaborate on the framework of proper scoring rules and draw the connections to measuring predictive uncertainty in NLG.
-In Sec.~\ref{sec:old_measures}, we discuss how established uncertainty measures can be interpreted within this framework, specifically by assuming the logarithmic score.
-Finally, we introduce the maximum sequence probability and its approximation \method{} in Sec.~\ref{sec:new_measures} by considering the zero-one score instead.
+We begin by reviewing language modeling to formalize predictive uncertainty in NLG.
+Sec.~\ref{sec:proper_scoring_rules} introduces proper scoring rules and their connection to predictive uncertainty, and Sec.~\ref{sec:old_measures} revisits established measures within this framework.
+Sec.~\ref{sec:new_measures} then introduces the maximum sequence probability and its approximation \method{} under an alternative scoring rule.